Language of Service Policy and Guidelines

 Maintenance of Linguistic Profiles

-Departments are responsible to ensure that all linguistic profiles are reviewed and updated on a continuous basis.
+Departments are responsible for ensuring that all linguistic profiles are reviewed and updated on a continuous basis.

 Approval of competition (recruitment) for Part I Departments

-Prior to posting a competition advertisement, written approval of the official language requirement(s) for a competitive staffing process must be obtained from the Director of Human Resources and be kept in the competition file.
+Prior to posting a competition advertisement, approval of the official language requirement(s) for a competitive staffing process must be obtained from the Human Resources Consultant who is chairing the competition and be kept in the competition file.
+The Request for approval must include details related to the linguistic profile of the team in which is situated the position in question.

 Linguistic Profile Monitoring